 - 10.2.48 As for the assessment of landscape and visual effects, the significance of any cumulative effects follows the same classification as listed in Table 10.11, and will be assessed as Profound, Very Significant, Moderate, Slight, Not Significant, Imperceptible. - 10.2.49 The cumulative assessment focuses on potential cumulative effects relating to the main permanent structure of a cumulative development.
-This is due to the uncertainty of the timing of construction activities for identified developments (unless details are known in the case of the Submitted Development Ref: 21/2192).
+This is due to the uncertainty of the timing of construction activities for identified developments.
 As a result, temporary structures and activity relating to construction have not been considered within the cumulative assessment unless otherwise stated.